FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 quick-start-fmt> patching script interpreter paths in /nix/store/c3hvg3l8k6a54h3g1bdw4xrmc3g09md9-quick-start-fmt-0.1.0
 ```

-The results are stored using a content based hash.
+The results are stored using a content-based hash.

 ```bash
 ❯ ll result
 lrwxrwxrwx 1 flakm users 65 Dec  5 21:54 result -> /nix/store/c3hvg3l8k6a54h3g1bdw4xrmc3g09md9-quick-start-fmt-0.1.0
 ```

-Once computed, nix can avoid doing recomputation because it knows none of the inputs have changed.
+Once computed, nix can avoid recomputation because it knows none of the inputs have changed.
 We will use this property later to ship the packages to our target machine!

 So, we are now able to ship the binary.
-If we run `nix build` the result directory will contain ELF binary.
+If we run `nix build`, the result directory will contain ELF binary.

 ```bash
 ❯ file result/bin/quick-start